Human vestigiality: History

-Historically, there was a trend not only to dismiss the vermiform appendix as being uselessly vestigial, but an anatomical hazard, a liability to dangerous inflammation.
+Historically, there was a trend not only to dismiss the appendix as being uselessly vestigial, but an anatomical hazard liable to dangerous inflammation.
 As late as the mid-20th century, many reputable authorities conceded it no beneficial function.
 This was a view supported, or perhaps inspired, by Darwin himself in the 1874 edition of his book The Descent of Man, and Selection in Relation to Sex.
-The organ's patent liability to appendicitis and its poorly understood role left the appendix open to blame for a number of possibly unrelated conditions.
-For example, in 1916, a surgeon claimed that removal of the appendix had cured several cases of trifacial neuralgia and other nerve pain about the head and face, even though he stated that the evidence for appendicitis in those patients was inconclusive.
-The discovery of hormones and hormonal principles, notably by Bayliss and Starling, argued against these views, but in the early twentieth century, there remained a great deal of fundamental research to be done on the functions of large parts of the digestive tract.
+The organ's patent liability to appendicitis and poorly understood role left it open to blame for a number of possibly unrelated conditions.
+For example, in 1916, a surgeon claimed that removal of the appendix had cured several cases of trifacial neuralgia and other nerve pain about the head and face, even though he said the evidence for appendicitis in those patients was inconclusive.
+The discovery of hormones and hormonal principles, notably by Bayliss and Starling, argued against these views, but in the early 20th century, a great deal of fundamental research remained to be done on the functions of large parts of the digestive tract.
 In 1916, an author found it necessary to argue against the idea that the colon had no important function and that "the ultimate disappearance of the appendix is a coordinate action and not necessarily associated with such frequent inflammations as we are witnessing in the human".

 There had been a long history of doubt about such dismissive views.
-Around 1920, the prominent surgeon Kenelm Hutchinson Digby documented previous observations, going back more than thirty years, that suggested lymphatic tissues, such as the tonsils and appendix, may have substantial immunological functions.
+Around 1920, the surgeon Kenelm Hutchinson Digby documented previous observations, going back more than 30 years, that suggested lymphatic tissues, such as the tonsils and appendix, might have substantial immunological functions.